 Charlotte Rental Market Trend Analysis

 The first half of 2020 in Charlotte saw decreases in active listings from March to April – when most states imposed strict lockdowns.
-However, May and June showed a healthy recovery following a dip in July – active listings continued to decrease and increase the rest of the year.
-January 2021 saw the highest increase in listings at 79% month-over-month – this is the largest of the reporting period.
-February and March listings both decreased, but as the rental season increases and restrictions ease, we expect listing numbers to normalize.
+However, May and June showed a healthy recovery followed by a dip in July.
+Active listings continued to decrease and increase the rest of the year.
+January 2021 saw the highest increase in listings at 79% month-over-month – this is the largest reporting period.
+Since then, listings steadily decreased, with April reporting a dip of 32% in active listings.
+May jolted back up with a 65% increase, almost reaching January’s level of active listings.

 Renter Leads and Average Leads Per Property

-Active listings in Charlotte were volatile throughout 2020 with expected declines in February through April, however, a strong jump in May at 161% showed a rebound for the start of the summer.
-The highest increase in leads occurred in November 2020 at 418% and the biggest decrease occurred in April 2020 at 87%.
-The average leads per property in Charlotte have increased and decreased throughout the months, with a decrease of 56% last month.
-The highest average leads per property was posted in March 2020 at 17 and the lowest was two during September and October.
-Currently, average leads for 2021 sit at a healthy five leads per property.
-City and urban out-migration and pandemic fatigue may be playing a part in the fluctuating rental demand.
+Renter leads in Charlotte were volatile throughout 2020, with expected declines in February through April.
+However, a strong jump in May at 163% showed a rebound for the start of the summer.
+The highest increase in leads occurred in January 2021 at 180%, and the biggest decrease occurred in April 2020 at 87%.
+The average leads per property in Charlotte have been decreasing in 2021, but May saw a turn around with a 97% increase.

-Year-over-year the average rent amount for a two-bedroom listing in Charlotte is up by almost $100 as of April 2021.
-The average rent in Charlotte spiked in May of 2020 at $1,870, its highest average in the reporting period while its lowest rent was $1,092 in October of 2020.
+Year-over-year, the average rent amount for a two-bedroom listing in Charlotte is down by over $100 as of June 2021.
+Charlotte’s average rent spiked in May of 2020 at $1,870, its highest average in the reporting period, while its lowest rent was $1,092 in October of 2020.
 Overall, rent averages in Charlotte have remained pretty steady over the reporting period following normal seasonality trends.

 We will continue to update this data every month.
 If you have data requirements that are outside the scope of this article, please email [email protected].
 We have ongoing data collection and are happy to supply another data set if it is available.
 Check out all of our COVID-19 landlord resources here.